-It's my husband's sister, Wanda Mass.
-Her 'aryan name' was Emilia Majewska..
+These are 'aryan papers' of my husband's sister, Emilia Mass.
+Her 'aryan name' was Helena Marganiec.

 My husband's name was Borys Mass.
 His family, though seemingly assimilated, cared more about religion than mine.
 They were rather poor.
 They lived in Warsaw at Leszno Street.
-It was such a large apartment that if the phone rang in the anteroom, they were seldom in time from the living room to pick it up.
-I don't know why they didn't install the phone in the living room.

 My husband had three sisters, all younger than him.

-The first sister, Emilia Mass, completed a gymnasium run by nuns.
+Marysia was killed in Bialystok in 1941.
+Emilia completed a gymnasium run by nuns.
 And by mistake, when filling out the graduation certificates, instead of 'Mosaic denomination,' they wrote 'Roman-Catholic.'
 She didn't continue her studies, she started working as a seamstress.
 Her name after the war was Helena Marganiec.
 It's an interesting story.
 Under her own name, as Emilia Mass, she was pulled out of the Warsaw ghetto.
 And she was caught by the Germans in a street round-up.
 And when she sat in a cell waiting whether they'd send her to Germany for forced labor or anything else, she sat with a Polish woman.
 And that woman cried that she wanted to go to Germany so much, that she'd have it good there, but she had epilepsy and they wouldn't let her.
 So they swapped their papers.
 That woman went to Germany as Emilia Mass, and my husband's sister became Helena Marganiec.